phalcon-orphanage/docs/en/validation.md

 ```

 ### File Resolution Equal
-Checks if a file has the rigth resolution
+Checks if a file has the right resolution

 ```php
 <?php